DVM Program Application

 - Any number of degree-level distance education/online courses from accredited institutions may be included.

-It is the applicant’s responsibility to ensure appropriateness of courses taken and presented.
+It is the applicant’s responsibility to ensure the appropriateness of courses taken and presented.
 Please refer to the Course Evaluation Request.

 Course Evaluation Requests are a complimentary service that allow prospective applicants to confirm whether or not they are taking the required acceptable prerequisites for DVM admission.